 INTRODUCTION:

-According to the National Survey on Drug Use and Health the rates of cannabis consumption have increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1% from 2002 to 2017, respectively [1].
+According to the National Survey on Drug Use and Health, the rates of cannabis consumption have increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1% from 2002 to 2017, respectively [1].
 Along with increases in consumption, there have been increases in cannabis involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [2].
 Additionally, cannabis consumption at or before work is of concern to employers with regards to occupational injury; however, the research on this association is mixed [3, 4] with temporality of exposure being a major limitation of the extant literature.
 Despite the limitations of the extant literature, the contribution of cannabis use to motor vehicle and occupational injuries is a major public health concern.
 To contribute to the detection and enforcement of cannabis use on driving and on occupational injuries an objective test of recent use is needed.

 To prevent impaired driving, and enforce existing regulations on drug impaired driving, we need non-invasive, portable, and objective assessment of drug impairment.
 The Standardized Field Sobriety Test is a general test for alcohol and drug impairment, comprised of the horizontal gaze nystagmus, walk and turn and one-leg stands [5].
 While shown to be an accurate and reliable assessment for alcohol impairment, it has limited ability to identify drug use [6].
 In addition, many of these tests have shown a reduction in effectiveness when administered on frequent cannabis users due to drug tolerance effects, leading to potential false negatives for frequent users.
 Many states and countries reference drug levels in the blood as a threshold for impaired, modeled on the .08% blood alcohol level used as a per se definition of alcohol impairment.
 The parallel would be the blood level of delta-9-THC; however predictive models have better performance in participants abstaining for several days compared to those who exhibit more frequent or daily use [7].
 This is in part due to the fact that frequent users can maintain elevated levels of blood THC for days or weeks after consumption; as such, frequent cannabis users may have a blood test positive for THC even if they have not recently smoked cannabis [7].
 Given the limitations of blood THC levels and existing roadside assessments, there is a need for the development of objective markers of recent cannabis use and impairment from cannabis use.